saurabh-consultadd/SpringBoot-CRUD/README.md

 # SpringBoot CRUD Operations

-This is a SpringBoot Application to perform all CRUD operations including PUT, POST, GET, GET ALL, DELETE and PATCH.
-It consists of an inventory system with products id, name, quantity and price columns.
+A SpringBoot Application to perform all CRUD operations including PUT, POST, GET, GET ALL, DELETE and PATCH.
+It consists of an inventory system with different product fields which is stored in MYSQL database.

-# Fields
-- id : unique product identifier
-- name : name of the product
-- quantity : product quantity
-- price : price of product

 ## Operations

-<br/><br/>
 ### 1. Add Product
 - Method : POST
 - Endpoint : /addProduct